manitourobotics/accelerometer-testing/README.md

 ![I²C interface && Clamps](http://azrathud.com/data/accelerometer-images/clamp.png "Make sure the wires are clamped")

-I used a random computer four pin computer wire to connect to the I²C pins on the Sidecaro.
+I used a random computer four pin computer wire to connect to the I²C pins on the Sidecar.
+Make sure the wire order going into the Sidecar is in the right order.(Shown to the right of the wire below and on the right of the accelerometer above)

 ![4 pin wire](http://www.azrathud.com/data/accelerometer-images/wire.png "4 Pin Head")